Parents who work from home or choose not to work and stay at home need to weigh the pros and cons of this decision.

 For only one child, daycare is so much less expensive than nannies that you may send your child to one immediately.

 The average cost of full-time care in a daycare center for babies and toddlers is over $900 a month.
 That's just the average cost!

 Depending on your location and the center you choose, prices could exceed $1,500 a month per child for full-time care.

 According to the recent cost of care surveys, childcare has become less affordable for families.

 Even before the COVID-19 pandemic, most American households struggle to find affordable childcare.

 The pandemic has put even more stress on parents looking for options.
 Not to mention, some centers have had to close, have not reopened yet, or are forced to lower the number of children they can enroll.

 For years, the cost of childcare has been rising faster than wages.
 A weak and uncertain economy may be pushing parents to the breaking point https://t.co/iXL0PBXEkc

-Of course, costs vary wildly, based on where you live and what features the daycare offers.
+Of course, costs vary wildly based on where you live and the daycare's features.